 Locks without Owner Card can be registered using the lock's binding code.
 If the lock is not bound, it can be bound to an owner account using the binding code.
 Locks that already are bound to an owner account, cannot be bound to a different owner account unless the binding to their current owner account is removed.

-Locks of this type can be bound using the Tapkey Management API.
+Locks of this type can be bound using the Tapkey Access Management Web API.
 The

 operation can be used to register a new lock using its binding code.